ibm-cloud-docs/appid/qs-node-web.md

 * [NPM version 4+](https://www.npmjs.com/get-npm){: external}
 * [Node version 6+](https://nodejs.org/en/download/){: external}

 This SDK uses the `log4js` package for logging.
 By default, the logging level is set to `info`.
-To create your own logging configuration, add a `log4js.json` file and set the `process.env.LOG4JS_CONFIG` environment variable to your json file.
+To create your own logging configuration, add a `log4js.json` file and set the `process.env.LOG4JS_CONFIG` environment variable to your JSON file.
 {: note}